Spoon Fishing For Trout: Guide Tactics For More Trout

 Casting Spoons: Heavier casting spoons offer superior casting distance due to their weight, they sink faster, exhibit an enticing wobble, and they perform well in moving currents.
 They are the preferred spoons for trout fishing and are commonly used by experienced guides.

-The optimal size for trout casting spoons ranges from 1 to 3 inches in length, which closely resembles the baitfish sizes in the river.
-Even smaller trout under 10 inches will still hit a 3-inch spoon.
-Larger trout will hot spoon up to 5 inches, and I usually have a few four-inch spoons with me to try.
+The optimal size for trout casting spoons ranges from one to three inches in length, which closely resembles the baitfish sizes in the river.
+Even smaller trout under ten inches will still hit a three-inch spoon.
+Larger trout will hit a spoon up to five inches, and I usually have a few four-inch spoons to try.

-As a general rule, I will use larger spoons in turbid or high-flow conditions, and opt for smaller spoons in clear water or when targeting cautious fish in pools.
+Generally, I will use larger spoons in turbid or high-flow conditions and opt for smaller spoons in clear water or when targeting cautious fish in pools.

 Here are some highly recommended spoons for trout fishing in rivers:

-1. ACME Tackle Little Cleo: The Little Cleo Spoon is widely regarded as one of the most popular trout spoons on the market.
+- ACME Tackle Little Cleo: The Little Cleo Spoon is widely regarded as one of the most popular trout spoons on the market.
 It performs exceptionally well in rivers and is suitable for casting off piers or shorelines of ponds and lakes.
-The 1.25 to 3-inch size is ideal for most water bodies and long casts.
+The 1.25 to three-inch size is ideal for most water bodies and long casts.

-2. Thomas Buoyant Spoons: This is one of the most effective spoon I use when guiding for trout.
-It comes in many good colors and it is versatile and suitable for all three retrieval methods discussed below.
+- Thomas Buoyant Spoons: This is one of the most effective spoons I use when guiding for trout.
+It comes in many good colors and is versatile and suitable for all three retrieval methods discussed below.

-4. Mepps Little Wolf Spoon: This small spoon is a go-to choice for aggressive trout in most river sections.
-It is a highly rated and reliable spoon that works great for stocked or wild trout.
+- Mepps Little Wolf Spoon: This small spoon is a go-to choice for aggressive trout in most river sections.
+It is a highly rated and reliable spoon for stocked or wild trout.

 Don’t forget to check out more of my best spoons and other great trout lures.